 (e) external communication.

-(5) The emergency plan shall provide that the following information shall be exchanged among supervisory authorities within the college as soon as it is becomes available:
+5. The emergency plan shall provide that the following information shall be exchanged among supervisory authorities within the college of supervisors as soon as it is becomes available:

 (a) a description of the emergency situation, with an indication of any impact on policyholders and on the financial markets;

-(b) an identification of the undertakings in the group which are affected, with relevant information on their financial situation;
+(b) an identification of the undertakings in the group which are affected by the emergency situation referred to in point (a), with relevant information on their financial situation;

-(c) an overview of any measures taken by the group;
+(c) an overview of any measures taken by the group in relation to the emergency situation referred to in point (a);

-(d) an overview of any measures taken by any of the supervisory authorities concerned and a description of any existing national arrangements relevant to the management and resolution of the crisis.
+(d) an overview of any measures taken by any of the supervisory authorities concerned in relation to the emergency situation referred to in point (a) and a description of any existing national measures relevant to the management and resolution of the crisis.

-(6) The coordination arrangements in paragraph 3 shall be regularly tested and reviewed by the college of supervisors.
+6. The coordination arrangements referred to in paragraph 3 shall be regularly tested and reviewed by the college of supervisors.

+Article 339bis CGS3

+(Art.
+248(1)(f) of Directive 2009/138/EC)

+Supervisory approval of group-specific parameters

+1. An application to use group-specific parameters, as referred to in Article 200bis USP5bis, shall be provided in writing to the group supervisor, by the participating insurance or reinsurance undertaking, the insurance holding company or the mixed financial holding company (for the purpose of this Article, referred to as "the applicant") in one of the official languages of the group supervisor's Member State.

+2. The group supervisor shall inform the other supervisory authorities within the college of supervisors without delay of the receipt of the application and shall also forward the application to the other supervisory authorities within the college of supervisors.

+3. Prior to making its final decision, the group supervisor shall consult the other supervisory authorities within the college of supervisors.
+After this consultation, the group supervisor shall make its own decision on the application.
+The group supervisor shall provide its decision to the applicant and to the other supervisory authorities within the college of supervisors.
+The decision shall be written in an official language of the Member State of the group supervisor.

 SECTION 2